rdkcentral/ThunderNanoServices/examples/TestController/TestControllerPlugin.md

 <a name="property.description"></a>
 ## *description <sup>property</sup>*

-Provides access to the description of the selected test from particular category..
+Provides access to the description of a test.

 > This property is **read-only**.